sblask-webextensions/webextension-tab-deque/README.md

    from the front of the deque is selected.
 It's bit like minimizing a window on your desktop, but as there is no desktop to show when all other tabs have been "minimized"/closed, the tab gets re-selected.
-This is currently an option in the tab's context menu.
+This is currently an option in the tab's (if supported by the browser) and page's context menu.
    Ideally a simple left click would do that too (like a previous version of this extension based on a different API did), but there is currently no API for detecting clicks on tabs.

 Feedback
 --------